-Inflation Nation: Producer Price Index Surges to All-Time Record High
+Inflation Nation: Producer Price Index Surges to Hottest in Over a Decade

 Excluding food and energy, producer prices rose 4.8 percent annually, in line with expectations, and 0.7 percent from a month earlier.
 Economists had forecast a 0.5 percent gain.

 The Producer Price Index is an alternative gauge of inflation.
-Where the better-known Consumer Price Index measures prices paid by consumers, the Producer Price Index measures prices received by businesses.
+It actually predates the better-known Consumer Price Index.
+First published in 1902, it is the oldest continuous statistical series of the U.S. government.
+The index used to be known as the Wholesale Price Index, a somewhat misleading name since it was never focused on wholesale prices.
+Because of changes in what gets counted, however, the headline “final demand” PPI data only dates back to around 2010 after a 2014 overhaul meant to update the index to better reflect the modern economy.

+The two indexes track a somewhat different basket of goods and services and do so from different economic perspectives.
+Where CPI measures prices paid by consumers, the Producer Price Index measures prices from the perspective of sellers.
+Where CPI includes imports but excludes exports, PPI includes exports but excludes imports.
+PPI also covers government purchases that do not get counted in CPI.
+PPI only covers around 72 percent of the services sector, notably excluding residential rents and education that are included in CPI.

 Over time, the two tend to track each other—although they can diverge in any particular period.
 Both are showing much higher levels of inflation than have been seen in years.

 .